antsa-1/tictactoe/README.md

 2.2 Windows-> preferences -> Validations -> Disable JavaScript validations for errors on problems tab.
 Clean all projects "Project -> Clean.."<br>
 2.3 No direct errors should occur in problems tab.
 Create server: Click Window -> Show view -> Other -> Servers -> Create new <br>
-2.3.1 Attach TomEE Plume Server Files from directory where you downloaded them. https://tomee.apache.org/download.html Plume does not have separate server runtime adapter so runtime enviroment is ok to be Apache Tomcat v.10.0 <br>
+2.3.1 Attach TomEE Plume Server Files from directory where you downloaded them. https://tomee.apache.org/download.html Plume does not have separate server runtime adapter in Eclipse(2021) so runtime enviroment is ok to be Apache Tomcat v.10.0 <br>
 2.3.2 ![tictactoe](./ServerInEclipse.png) <br>
 2.4 Start empty server (check logs for errors, no errors should occur). <br>
 2.4 Add both projects to server (restart server) <br>